Elai-Vaknin/Graph-Java-Implementation/README.md

 # DWGraph_Algo
 The class that contains the whole algorithms that can be used on a graph.
 G: the graph that the algorithms being used on.

+## Methods:
+copy(): a deep copy of the graph return a new directed_weighted_graph object. isConnected(): returns a boolean, if the graph is connected or not. shortestPath(src, dest): return the shortest path from source node to destination. shortestPathDist(src, dest): return the weight of the shortest path from source to destination. calculateDist(src): calculates the distance from source node to any other node in the graph, helps to implement shortest path methods. save(path): save a graph to json string file. load(path): loads a graph from json to DWGraph_DS object. convertJson(path, operation): the method that implements save and load, decided by the operation type.

+# GeoLocation
+Represents a location in 3D.
+X: x value.
+Y: y value.
+Z: z value.

+## Methods:
+distance(point): calculates the distance between the instance to the point.

+# InterfaceSerializer
+A class the helps transfering json string into a graph, by deserializing the interfaces into specific classes.